A retired couple hiking in the Smokies

 Pro: Affordable Housing

 Many retirees choose to downsize their homes to cut back on some of those pricey real estate costs.
-And while buying a home (even a small one) can still be pretty expensive nowadays, Tennessee's average home price of around $311,700 is lower than the national average of $349,800.
+And while buying a home (even a small one) can still be pretty expensive, Tennessee's average home price of around $336,100 is lower than the national average of $368,000.

 Con: Lack of Public Transportation

-If you don’t have a car, moving to a small town in Tennessee might not be the best move.
+If you don’t have a car, moving to a small town in Tennessee might not be the best idea.
 Even living just outside of larger towns like Nashville and Memphis isn’t going to leave you with a lot of options for getting around.
-What’s more, the transit in the larger Tennessee cities is lacking in comparison to other similarly sized metros.
-And because of Tennessee's weaker public transportation system, you’ll notice that traffic can get pretty bad.
-In fact, the city of Nashville is ranked as the 19th most congested city in the entire country.
-Be sure to take that into account when choosing where in the state you’d like to retire.
+And because of Tennessee's weaker public transportation system, traffic can get pretty bad.
+Nashville, for instance, while definitely one of the best places to retire in Tennessee, is ranked No. 11 among cities in the U.S. with the worst traffic.
+Be sure to take that into account if you’re not a patient driver.

 Pro: Endless Entertainment Options